Skip to content

 On the last Saturday of each month, the memorial is open from 1:00pm to 5:00pm due to Umuganda community work (last entrance is at 4:00pm).

-The Umuganda community work, is a kinyarwanda term, this is when the community is involved in the cleaning up of their environment.
+The Umuganda community work, is a Kinyarwanda term, this is when the community is involved in the cleaning up of their environment.

-The Kigali Genocide Memorial is located in Gisozi, ten minutes drive from the centre of town.
+The Kigali Genocide Memorial is located in Gisozi, ten minutes’ drive from the center of town.
 The easiest way to reach the memorial is by car or through making arrangement with our company reservation team, who will include this as part of the city tour.
-Just email us at info@beyondkigalitours.com
+Just email us at info@beyondkigalitours.com.
+For any safari tour or visit to Kigali Memorial ground as part of your Kigali city tour or gorilla safari in Rwanda feel free to contact our reservation team, they will arrange something perfect for your interest.